Causal Machine Learning: A Survey and Open Problems: Interventional Fairness

 \begin{mydef}{$\rmK$-Fair \cite{salimi2019interventional}}{kfair} For a set of attributes $\rmK \subseteq \rmX$, we say that the predictor $\hat Y$ is $\rmK$-fair w.r.t. protected attributes $\rmA$ if $\forall \vk, \va, \hat y$:

 \end{mydef}

 A model is deemed \emph{interventionally fair} if it is $\rmK$-fair for every set $\rmK$.
-This notion differs from proxy fairness in that it ensures that $\rmA$ does not affect $Y$ in any configuration obtained by fixing other variables to arbitrary values.
+This notion differs from proxy fairness in ensuring that $\rmA$ does not affect $Y$ in any configuration obtained by fixing other variables to arbitrary values.
 As opposed to counterfactual fairness, it does not try to capture fairness at the individual level, so it employs level-2 interventions.

 Next, they define the \emph{justifiable fairness} criterion, which allows the user to distinguish only admissible and inadmissible variables.
 The former variables are a subset of the protected attributes $\rmA$ through which it is still permissible to influence the outcome.